royanin/collegescorecard/README.md

 ### Background:

 At [collegescorecard.ed.gov](https://collegescorecard.ed.gov/), run by the US Department of Education, we can see how the US higher ed institutions fare on a variety of metrics.
 For example, one can find quantities such as the median debt of the graduates, the standardized test scores required to get in and so on.
-The goal of the website is to make it easier for the higher ed stakeholders (e.g., students, parents, teachers, counselors etc.) to have a quantitative understanding of the institutions.
+The goal of the official scorecard website is to help the higher ed stakeholders (e.g., students, parents, teachers, counselors etc.) make a quantitative understanding of the institutions.
 This is a fantastic goal, especially so, since the dataset that powers the website is [publicly available!](https://collegescorecard.ed.gov/data/).

 While the official CollegeScoreCard website is a good starting point for viewing the dataset, I wanted better ways to analyze and compare different schools, and visualize the results more interactively.
 Having come across [Dash by Plotly](https://dash.plot.ly/) recently, I decided to build [CollegeScoreCard.io](https://collegescorecard.io/) to incorporate some of these ideas.